notamperdata/notamperdata-addon/ADDON.md

 ### From Google Workspace Marketplace
 1. Open your Google Form
 2. Click **Add-ons** → **Get add-ons**
-3. Search for "notamperdata" and install
+3. Search for "NoTamperData" and install

 ### Test Mode Installation
 1. Create a new Google Form